Skip to content

 To remember the names of the American “Great Lakes”, we can use HOMES as an acronym.
 I.E. Huron, Ontario, Michigan, Erie, Superior

 This method is very beneficial because it allows our brain to narrow down possibilities in passive knowledge by giving us prompts in the form of letters.
-For example if I said, think of a cartoon character with the initials M.M. it would be pretty easy for you to guess Mickey mouse.
+For example, if I said, think of a cartoon character with the initials M.M. it would be pretty easy for you to guess Mickey Mouse.
 Over time using this technique will help us transfer those possibilities to our active knowledge center, improving recall.

 I like to employ Acronyms while trying to learn Chengyu or 2/4 character couplings.
 One of my favorite 成语(chéngyǔ), 破釜沉舟 – (pò fǔ chén zhōu) (Eliminate all options for retreat, No turning back.
 Loosely translated.) could be called PFCZ for example.